jmarca/kue_example/README.md

 # Exmaple of using kue with node's cluster

-Quick modification of the code in the README for Kue
+Quick modification of the cluster example code in the README for [kue](https://github.com/LearnBoost/kue)

 # Run